Students Helping Students: Tips From The Counseling Center

 - Walk your friend over to the Counseling Center, if needed.

 How can I tell if my friend is in more serious distress?
-He or she might:
+They might:

 - See, hear, or believe in things that are not present or possible (hallucinations).